Heterogeneity Analysis with Heterogeneous Treatments: Framework and Decomposition

-The decompositions in \eqref{eq:decomp-cm1} and \eqref{eq:decomp-cm2} contain the estimand from an RCT stratified using only group information.
+The decomposition in \eqref{eq:decomp-cm1} contains the estimand of an RCT stratified using only group information.
 However, even in such a setup, treatment heterogeneity may be mistaken for effect heterogeneity as illustrated in Section \ref{sec:toy-exmpl1}.
 To further separate the different sources of heterogeneity, we define three synthetic estimands:

-The parameters in \eqref{eq_synth_s} are the expected results of an (adjusted) conditional mean under specific counterfactual DGPs: $s_{0}(a)$ if both group treatment probabilities and group average potential outcomes were constant, $s_{1}(a,g)$ if group probabilities were constant but group outcomes varied, and $s_{2}(a,g)$ if group probabilities varied but group outcomes were constant.
+The parameters in \eqref{eq_synth_s} are the expected results of a group mean under specific counterfactual DGPs: $s_{0}(a)$ if both group treatment probabilities and group average potential outcomes were constant, $s_{1}(a,g)$ if group probabilities were constant but group outcomes varied, and $s_{2}(a,g)$ if group probabilities varied but group outcomes were constant.
 Actual DGPs corresponding to these synthetic estimands, in particular $s_{0}(a)$ and $s_{2}(a,g)$, are hypothetical and restrictive.
-However, they allow us to further decompose the stratified RCT:\footnote{The mechanic of this decomposition is similar to the 3-fold Blinder-Oaxaca decomposition \cite{Blinder1973WageEstimates}, which is obtained by adding and subtracting synthetic estimands corresponding to expected group outcomes under hypothetical covariate distributions.}
+However, they allow us to further decompose the stratified RCT:\footnote{The mechanics of this decomposition is similar to the 3-fold Blinder-Oaxaca decomposition \cite{Blinder1973WageEstimates}, which is obtained by adding and subtracting synthetic estimands corresponding to expected group outcomes under hypothetical covariate distributions.
+The centering could also be around other reasonable synthetic propensities and averages in relation to other thought experiments, see Appendix \ref{sec_centering1} for an example and additional discussion.}